WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

--   `?puppeteer.ElementHandle`: Object that represents an in-page DOM element.
+-   `?ElementHandle`: Object that represents an in-page DOM element.

 <a name="findSidebarPanelWithTitle" href="#findSidebarPanelWithTitle">#</a> **findSidebarPanelWithTitle**